 |Billing & Collection Complaints||2|

 |Advertising & Sales Complaints||1|

 Poor Company Responsiveness

 Smart Card Merchant Services currently has an “F” rating with the Better Business Bureau and is not BBB-accredited.
-The company has received 12 complaints since its profile was created in January 2017, along with 2 that have been closed in the last 12 months.
+The company has received 12 complaints since its profile was created in January 2017.
 8 of the complaints related to product or service problems, 1 related to an advertising or sales issue, 2 due to billing or collection disputes, and 1 due to a delivery issue.
-Smart Card Merchant Services has only responded to one of these complaints and has not resolved any, which is the primary reason for its low rating.
+Smart Card Merchant Services has only responded to 1 of these complaints and has not resolved any, which is the primary reason for its low rating.

 What Merchants Say

 In addition to the 11 complaints filed with the BBB, Smart Card Merchant Services’ profile has also received 9 informal reviews.
 While 1 review is positive, the remaining 7 are negative.
 One complainant mentions deceptive sales practices: